What are the primary anthropogenic sources of CO2?

 There are two ways: At Stationery Point Sources and Direct Air Capture (DAC)

-Stationery Point Sources: Stopping carbon dioxide from entering the atmosphere in the first place, by filtering out CO2 from diluted process stream before it goes out into the smokestack of an industrial facility.
+Stationery Point Sources: Stopping carbon dioxide from entering the atmosphere in the first place, by filtering out CO2 from the diluted process stream before it goes out into the smokestack of an industrial facility.

 There are to main point sources: natural gas purification to remove CO2 /CH4 in order to make pipeline grade natural gas, and post-combustion removal of CO2 /N2 contained in flue gas.